carloocchiena/flask_CRM_template/README.md

 Things to do:<br>
 - check if user already exists<br>
-- push in prod (heroku or similar)
+- check severity of CSFR token<br>